 Why Dogs Fight

 There are so many reasons that a fight may break out among dogs.
 Play gone too far is just one scenario.
 When one dog suddenly attacks another, there may be a variety of causes.
 The attack is sometimes over food, toys or territory.
-Sometimes, it is a case of redirected aggression (one dog senses a threat and attacks the other dog because he cannot get to the threat).
-These situations commonly occur in multi-dog households.
+Sometimes, it is a case of redirected aggression (one dog senses a threat and attacks the nearest dog because he cannot get to the actual threat).
+These situations commonly occur in multi-dog households or at dog parks.
 Two dogs may be the best of friends until something sets one dog off and instinct takes over.
 Alternatively, two dogs living in the same home may not get along well in general.
 This situation is like a ticking time bomb.
 It may take only the slightest issue to set one of the dogs off.
 Also, two dogs may fight over attention from their owner or in an effort to protect an owner.